MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-2010-end-support-roadmap.md

 Before upgrading to Office 365 ProPlus, verify that your client computers meet or exceed the minimum [system requirements](https://products.office.com/office-system-requirements).

 In addition, you should review the system requirements for your Office server workloads.
-For example, Exchange 2007 does not support Outlook 2016.
 For more information, see [Exchange Server Supportability Matrix](https://technet.microsoft.com/library/ff728623%28v=exchg.150%29.aspx) and [System Requirements for Office server products](https://products.office.com/office-system-requirements).

 ## Plan for Office 365